sumanmukherjee03/practice-and-katas/k8s/CKA/32-kubeadm.README.md

 apt-get update
 ```

-7. Install kubelet, kubeadm and kubectl and mark them as hold to prevent automatic upgrades in ubuntu machines
+7. Install kubelet, kubeadm and kubectl and mark them as hold to prevent automatic upgrades in ubuntu machines.
+By default ubuntu systems upgrade packages automatically and that's a problem for kubernetes.
+So, this step is necessary.
 ```
 apt-get install -y kubelet kubeadm kubectl apt-mark hold kubelet kubeadm kubectl